BuidlGuidl/event-wallet/README.md

 3. Run `yarn airdrop-gas <amount> --network <network>`
 4. Run `yarn airdrop-gems <amount> --network <network>`

-If you want, you can generate PK QRs with the generated accounts with `yarn generate-pdfs`.
+If you want, you can generate PK QRs with the generated accounts with `yarn generate-pdfs`

 ```